OpenAtomFoundation/pika/README.md

 Upgrade your gcc to version at least 4.8 to get C++11 support.

-Get source code recursive, then pika will pull all submodules
+Get the source code

 ```
 git clone https://github.com/Qihoo360/pika.git
 ```

-Then compile pika
+Then compile pika, all submodules will be updated automatically.

 ```
 make